Why Active People Skip Their Physio Exercises (And How to Actually Get Them Done)

 9. Get an accountability buddy

-A great person for this is someone who does and understands your sport.
-Bonus points if they're going through their own rehab journey as they probably need some support and accountability too.
+Ideally someone who does your sport and gets it.
+Bonus points if they're going through their own rehab journey as they probably need the same support.

 Some ways this could play out: